alan-turing-institute/alexa-room-finder/README.md

 > Book me a room

 It will then find you a room that is free (from a given list), and then confirm whether you want to book it.
 It also has help, repeat, start-over and cancel functions.
-It currently can only access explicitly shared calendars, and room calendars can't be explicitly shared.
-I'm looking into resolving this.

 ## Setting up the Alexa Skill